cjubb39/pointOfSaleGUI/README.md

 	buttons by short name) in order to make the system more easily adaptable to a different number of menu options with indeterminate number of buttons.

+Additionally, I created the system with abbreviated names on the buttons (if beyond a certain
+    length).
+In doing so, I am making the reasonable assumption that the restaurant can use names that differ in the first 20 characters.
+I additionally chose the default window size to be one that comfortably fits (while not maximized) on my 1920 x 1080 pixel display.
+This easily fits below a standard iPad resolution, a comparison point suggested on piazza.

 Menu was constructed using a variation of the Singleton pattern.
 Once the menu object is
 	successfully created, a new one cannot be created.
 I added the extra boolean because the menu creation can fail (due to an improperly formated or non-existent file).
 Thus, I only set that